adamsdossantos/car_price/README.md

-# Car Price Prediction with Linear Regression
+# Car Price Prediction with Linear Regression and Lasso

 ## 1. Project Overview